── Attaching packages ─────────────────────────────────────── tidyverse 1.3.1 ──

 p <- ggplot(data = oecd_sum, mapping = aes(x = year, y = diff, fill = hi_lo)) p + geom_col() + guides( fill = "none" ) + labs(x = NULL, y = "Difference in Years", title = "The US Life Expectancy Gap", subtitle = "Difference between US and OECD average life expectancies, 1960-2015", caption = "Data: OECD.
 After a chart by Christopher Ingraham, Washington Post, December 27th 2017.")

-can also take the value of "identity"
+The position argument in geom_bar() and geom_col() can also take the value of "identity".

-means “just plot the values as given”.
+position = "identity" means “just plot the values as given”.